 Research shows that blowdrying your hair causes the cuticle to crack, damaging the surface of your hair [2, 3].
-The cuticle protects the hair cortex, which is made up of strands of keratin — the protein responsible for keeping hair strong, shiny, and healthy.
+The cuticle protects the hair cortex, which is made up of strands of keratin, the protein responsible for keeping hair strong, shiny, and healthy.

 Strong, healthy cuticles give your hair its lustrous shine.
-So when the cuticle is damaged, hair can start to feel dry and frizzy.
-But does the damage stop there?
+So when the cuticle is damaged, hair can start to feel dry and frizzy but does the damage stop there?

 Some research suggests that, despite the cuticle damage, the hair cortex remains intact after heat treatment .
 However, other studies show that excessive heat changes the structure of keratin, and degrades other components within the hair cortex .
-These changes can cause your hair to lose its natural shape (especially for curly-haired people).
-They can also lead to breakage, hair bubbling, and weakened hair fibres.
+That’s why keratin for hair products are sometimes used when hair is severely heat-damaged.

 At a microscopic level, the heat damage to your cuticle is unmistakable.
-The image below shows 5 levels of cuticle damage caused by 5 different hair drying techniques and temperatures.
+The image below shows 5 levels of cuticle damage caused by 5 different hair-drying techniques and temperatures.